Common Exclusions. Some of the common exclusions under CGL & D&O policies include:

 - Election challenges

-Embezzlement (HOA can be covered by fidelity bond but not the embezzler)
+- Embezzlement (HOA can be covered by fidelity insurance but not the embezzler)

 - Employment claims (HOA can be covered by EPL insurance)

-.
-Boards should consult association's broker and legal counsel regarding exclusions in the association's insurance policy and if any of them should be covered with an endorsement
+Endorsements.
+Boards should consult association's broker and legal counsel regarding exclusions in the association's insurance policy and if any of them should be covered with an endorsement.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.